hasibrahat10/hasibrahat10/README.md

-- 👋 Hi, I’m hasibrahat
+- 👋 Hi, I’m Hasib Rahat
-- 👀 I’m interested in ... software testing and assurance the quality
+- 👀 I’m interested in ... software/application testing and assurance the quality of the products
 - 🌱 I’m currently learning ...
-TestCafe, Jenkins
+Protractor, Jasmine, &&  Jenkins
 - 💞️ I’m looking to collaborate on ... any open project with automation testing
 - 📫 How to reach me ... hasib.rahat on skype